sirbuffalo/uv-package-template/README.md

   - `uv run main` (logs a message and runs example logic)
   - `uv run alt`
   - Or directly: `uv run python -m uv_package_template.cli`
 - Configure env (optional example): create a `.env` with `EXAMPLE_TOKEN=...` so the example logic can run.
-If you installed the `env` extra, it will be loaded automatically.
+If you installed the `env` extra, it will be loaded automatically by the CLI.
 - Add dependencies: `uv add <package>` (example: `uv add flask`)

 Development